gitEranga/gitEranga/README.md

 # I am Eranga Kodithuwakku,
 ### a final year undergraduate of University of Jaffna pursueing Bachellors Degree in Science (Hons) in Applied Science Specialising in Computing.

-##  - 🔭 I’m currently working at Idea Factory Pvt.
-Ltd. as a React Developer - Part time Intern.
+##  - 🔭 I’m currently working at VizuaMatix (Pvt) Ltd as Trainee Systems & DevOps Engineer.
-##  - 🌱 I’m currently learning DevOps & ML Model Deployment at NirvanaClouds Academy.
+## I Just finish my 06 month internship as Systems & DevOps Intern there.
-##  - 👯 I’m looking for an Internship to Complete my B.Sc.(Hons) Degree.
+##  - 🌱 I’m currently learning AWS services in orderto certified as AWS Solution Architect Associate.